shipyard/react-starter/README.md

 # React Compose

-A starter project which contains a fresh `create-react-app` project, ready with run with Docker Compose and a Makefile.
+A starter project which contains a fresh `create-react-app` project, ready to run with Docker Compose and a Makefile.

 ## Requirements